Body & Gender Fragments

 — That’s my old… boyfriend?
 Can I change it?

-This was never a male body, it was always a trans body.
+This was never a male body,

 My body was trans as a kid.